 Tip 5: Boost conversions with a customized call-to-action button

-In true Jimdo-style, we’ve added loads of new features to help you convert visitors into customers.
-You can now add your own call-to-action button, like “Call Us” or “Book Now”, to your navigation bar—so it’s easy to guide your visitors where you want them to go.
+You can also add your own call-to-action button, like “Call Us” or “Book Now”, to your navigation bar—so it’s easy to guide your visitors where you want them to go.

 Think of your call-to-action button like a “shortcut” to the destination of your choice.
 You could use it to direct more visitors to your About page, get them to make a booking, or let them call you with just one tap.